This article was revised on March 22, 2025 at 09:22 CET.

 (Adhiṣhṭhānaṁ tathā kartā karaṇaṁ cha pṛithak-vidham vividhāśh cha pṛithak cheṣhṭā daivaṁ chaivātra pañchamam.)

-Here Lord Krsna states that there are innumerable individual and collective bodies, such as plants, animals, human beings and their various associations binding them in mutual associations.
-These assemblages and combinations – family, class, caste, community, nation, region, continent, etc. – constitute the circumstances of any political, socio-economic, cultural, and other actions.
+Here the great master of yoga states that there are innumerable individual and collective bodies; plants, animals, human beings and their various associations binding them in mutual associations.
+These assemblages and combinations—family, class, caste, community, nation, region, continent, etc.—constitute the circumstances of any political, socio-economic, cultural, and other actions.
 Individual and collective doers (kartā) execute those actions (karaṇaṁ) by various means (pṛithak-vidham),* and in various ways or styles (pṛithak cheṣhṭā).

 Yoga

-“When the unit consciousness merges itself fully and is finally identified with the Supreme Consciousness, Shiva, that is called yoga.”
+“When the unit consciousness merges itself fully and is finally identified with the Supreme Consciousness, it is called yoga.”

 (Saḿyoga yoga ityukto jiivátmá Paramátmanah.)

-This shloka, which Shrii Shrii Anandamurti ascribed to Lord Sadashiva, provides another philosophical basis for the concept of the rule of Sadvipras.
-It explains that the ultimate unity – Yoga – is the merger of our individual soul with the Supreme Soul.
+Shrii Shrii Anandamurti ascribed the above verse to the great Sadashiva.
+It provides a philosophical basis for the concept of the rule of sadvipras.
+It explains that the ultimate unity—yoga—is the merger of our individual soul with the Supreme Soul.
 In this merger the individual rises above worldly relativities and beholds Supreme Reality beyond temporal and spatial relativities.

-From both the shlokas above we can extract Prout’s principle of value-oriented leadership; its idea of the paramount importance of morally and spiritually enlightened revolutionaries – sadvipras.
-According to Prout, the only way is sadvipra samaj, the society of the morally and spiritually enlightened, whose minds (vipra) remain embedded in the Supreme (sat).
-It is both a wedding of souls and a socio-economic system where Divine Providence, the fifth factor of Lord Krsna’s formula of action, is properly fixed at the political centre of society:
+We can relate both the above verses to Prout’s principle of value-oriented leadership, to its idea of the paramount importance of morally and spiritually enlightened leaders—sadvipras.
+According to Prout, the only way is sadvipra samaj, the society of the morally and spiritually enlightened, whose minds (vipra) remain embedded in the Supreme (Sat).
+It is a wedding of souls in a socio-economic system where Divine Providence, the fifth factor of Lord Krsna’s formula of action, is properly fixed at the political centre of society:

-The merger of the individual with the Ultimate Oneness makes for a just society where no individual and group are discriminated against.
+The merger of the individual and the ultimate will makes for a just society where no individual and group are discriminated against.
 The Universal Soul observes and knows that there are no shortcomings, there is only divine potentiality everywhere and in everyone.
-A person or leadership wedded to this truth will tend to act in the interests of all and not only against someone.
-Spiritual Yoga, therefore, is the way and mode of fair policy.
+Individual wills may have it differently, looking towards their interests before those of others.
+A person or leadership wedded to ultimate truth will tend to act in the interests of all and not only against someone.
+Allround yoga, therefore, is the way and mode of fair policy.

 Synthesis

-The processes of both evolution and revolution must be directed towards synthesis and not analysis.
+The processes of both evolution and revolution must be directed towards synthesis and not analysis alone.
 Analysis may be a means but synthesis should always remain the fundamental aim and reason for any action.
 Adolf Hitler stated that love is weak but hatred is strong.
 He opined that love cannot be used to unite people and propagated nationalist socialism based on racial hatred.
 The rest is history.
-Actually, revolutionaries need the synthesis and Supreme Love of Yoga first and foremost.

 * Instruments, tools or senses.